8 ways to manage your small business liability risk

 • Failing to uphold a business transaction like a written or oral contract.

-Your liability risk is your likelihood of having legal action taken against you for your actions.
-Liability insurance can help protect your business or personal assets if a court rules against you.
+Your liability risk is your likelihood of having legal action taken against you.
+In layman’s terms, how likely is it that someone will file a lawsuit against you or your business?
+Liability insurance coverage can help protect your business or personal assets if that happens.

-If you’re a sole proprietor, the stakes can be especially high.
+If you’re a sole proprietor, risk management is crucial because the stakes can be especially high.
 Since there’s no legal separation between you and your business, your personal assets could be at risk for court judgments or settlements.

 What are some examples of liability risk?